 In Genesis 18:4-5, we are told that Abram offered to wash their feet and feed them.
 In verse 8 we are told that the two angels and the Lord ate the food.
 We can assume that Abram washed their feet.
 This means that both the two angels and the theophany appeared as men.
 They had solid bodies because their feet were washed.
 They had mouths and were able to eat and most likely drank liquid.
 They were able to sit or lie down.
 In short, they had taken on the physical forms or bodies of men.
 Throughout the passage it is clear that the Lord and the two angels communicated with Abram and Sari in human speech.

-Later in Genesis 19:1-11 we discover that the men of Sodom thought they were human males.
+Later in Genesis 19:1-11, we discover that the men of Sodom thought they were human males.
 They appeared as human males.
 They must have been especially handsome men.
-In Genesis 19:3 once again we are told that they ate food and in the next verses they laid down.
+Once again in Genesis 19:3, we are told that they ate food.
+In the following verses, they laid down.
 Once again, it is clear that the two angels were able to communicate.

 This reminds us of Hebrews 13:2 where we are told that we can entertain angels and not know it.

 Do not neglect to show hospitality to strangers, for by this some have entertained angels without knowing it.
 Hebrews 13:2 (NASB)